Treehouse TV

-Treehouse TV is a Canadian English-language discretionary specialty channel for preschoolers that was launched in 1997.
-Its name comes from YTV's former preschool block, "The Treehouse".
-The channel is owned by YTV Canada, Inc., a subsidiary of Corus Entertainment.
+Treehouse TV (commonly known as Treehouse) is a Canadian English-language discretionary specialty channel that launched on November 1, 1997, as the first full-day preschool-oriented channel in Canada.
+It is owned by YTV Canada, Inc., a subsidiary of Corus Entertainment, and was named after sister network YTV's former programming block, "The Treehouse".

-Development of a separate channel started when YTV aired preschool shows as part of its weekday morning lineup.
-This block of shows was given the name "The Treehouse" in 1994.
-On November 1, 1997, Treehouse TV launched as its own channel, airing preschool shows from 6 a.m. to 3 a.m. daily.
+When Treehouse TV first launched, it aired daily from 6 a.m. to 3 a.m., before switching to a 24-hour schedule sometime before 2003.
+In addition to producing its own original series, the channel carries third-party preschool programs from various international markets.
+Much like YTV, the majority of Treehouse's acquired content came from Nickelodeon (through its Nick Jr. preschool brand) until 2025, when its rights to broadcast Nickelodeon programming expired.
+It also airs shows from Sesame Workshop and PBS Kids.

-Like the block it was spun off from, commercials weren't broadcast when the Treehouse channel first launched.
-Instead, shorts hosted by humans and puppets were broadcast.
-As of 2011, Treehouse TV had been available to over 7.5 million homes across Canada.
+As of 2011, Treehouse TV was available to over 7.5 million homes across Canada.

 History

-The Treehouse block
+Treehouse block on YTV (1994–1998)

-The Treehouse brand began as a daily programming block for preschoolers on YTV.
-The block was given the name "The Treehouse" in 1994.
-Commercials for the block weren't shown.
-Instead, the block was hosted by three program jockeys (or "PJs") named PJ Katie, PJ Krista, and PJ Todd.
-In between shows, the PJs made crafts, played games, and held contests.
-As the block's name suggests, these segments were set in a tree house.
+In 1994, YTV introduced a daily programming block for preschool children called "The Treehouse".
+In lieu of commercials, breaks between programs on the block featured segments hosted by three program jockeys ("PJs") named PJ Katie, PJ Krista, and PJ Todd, who made crafts, played games, and held contests from a tree house-themed set.

 The PJs' co-hosts were a group of stuffed animal puppets called the Fuzzpaws.
-On Fridays, PJ Katie would act out stories with clay animals.
+On Fridays, PJ Katie would perform stories with clay animals.
 These segments were eventually spun off into the series PJ Katie's Farm.